Current Research Projects

 Policing Race and Place during a Pandemic: A Multi-City Study

-This research has been supported by the Social Science Research Council, the Scholars Strategy Network, and the Boston University Initiative on Cities.
+This research has been supported by grants from the Social Science Research Council, the Scholars Strategy Network, and the Boston University Initiative on Cities.

 Solitary confinement is an extreme form of prison custody involving isolation from the prison’s general population and highly restricted access to visitation and phone calls, programs, and free movement outside of a prison cell.
-I am co-Principal Investigator (with Bruce Western) of the Pennsylvania Solitary Study (PASS).
+I am co-Principal Investigator (PI: Bruce Western) of the Pennsylvania Solitary Study (PASS).
 PASS examines the effects and conditions of solitary confinement with a longitudinal survey of incarcerated men (N=117, including a main sample of 99 and a pretest sample of 18) who were living in a Restricted Housing Unit in the Pennsylvania state prison system during 2017.
 Combining fieldwork and interviews with incarcerated people and prison staff (N=22), a neurocognitive battery administered to incarcerated respondents, and an analysis of administrative records, PASS breaks new ground in research on prisons and inequality, using mixed methods to study conditions of prison confinement and effects on health and well-being, labor force participation after prison release, and recidivism.
 This project examines the demographic prevalence of solitary confinement.
-In one study, we find that up to 11 percent of black men born in 1986-1989 will experience solitary confinement by age 29-31.
-This research was supported by grant 1823846/1823854 from the National Science Foundation and a grant from the Ford Foundation.
+In one study, we find that 11 percent of Black men born in 1986-1989 will experience solitary confinement by age 32.